 This strategy is a powerful way to turn leads into customers through engaging, convenient content that offers the possibility of two-way conversations.

-Conversational Sales
+Conversational sales

 Conversational sales asks sales teams to focus on responding to inbound leads.
 It’s all about making it easier for customers to ask questions about your services or products, leading to faster sales through one-on-one conversations.